-The Water Corporation is undertaking an investigation and will make a proposal to reduce the nutrient load being discharged to the golf course/Roebuck Bay which is classified as a RAMSAR site, i.e. a wetland of international importance under the RAMSAR convention.
-Cardno has noted that his project is at a very early stage with no options appraisal carried out yet.
+The Water Corporation is undertaking an investigation and will make a proposal to reduce the nutrient load being discharged to the golf course/Roebuck Bay which is classified as a wetland of international importance under the RAMSAR convention.428 Cardno has noted that his project is at a very early stage with no options appraisal carried out yet.
 The cost allowance is based on an early view of the likely outcome of the investigations and negotiations with the Department of Environment Regulation.
-Water Corporation's internal timeframe is aiming for practical completion by December 2021 (2021-22 financial year).
-This is later than that assumed in Water Corporation's AIP (completion by 2020-21).
-Cardno has recommended a re-profiling of expenditure to reflect the expected later completion date.394
+The Water Corporation's internal timeframe is aiming for practical completion by December 2021 (2021-22 financial year).
+This is later than that assumed in the Water Corporation's AIP (completion by 2020-21).
+Cardno has recommended a re-profiling of expenditure to reflect the expected later completion date.429

-The ERA notes that there is still some uncertainty regarding cost estimation given the early stages of this project.
+There is still some uncertainty regarding the Water Corporation's cost estimation given the early stage of this project.
 However, the cost estimate appears to be a best estimate at this time.
-The ERA considers that it is reasonable to re-profile the expenditure to align it with internal assumed completion date.
+The ERA considers that it is reasonable to re-profile the expenditure to align it with the internal assumed completion date.
 The re-profile assumes the same overall cost of \$15.9 million for the project but has assumed that the early costs for 2017-18 continue for 2018-19 and the remaining expenditure is divided equally between 2019-20 to 2021-22.